cc-api/container-integrity-measurement-agent/service/cima-server/README.md

 # CIMA Service

-This service will provide CC event log/CC measurement/CC report by [CC Trusted API](https://github.com/cc-api/cc-trusted-api) for remote attestation service to verify the integrity and confidentiality of the trusted computing environment and required software environment.
+This service will provide CC event log/CC measurement/CC report by [Evidence API](https://github.com/cc-api/evidence-api) for remote attestation service to verify the integrity and confidentiality of the trusted computing environment and required software environment.

 ## Start Service